ad-freiburg/pdfact/README.md

 Build the project:

+    cd pdfact
     mvn install

-### Extracting the structure from PDF files
+### Extracting the text and structure from PDF files

-Extract structure from PDF files:
+Extract the text and structure from PDF files with:

-    ./pdfact [options] <pdf> [<output>]
+    ./pdfact [options] <pdf-file> [<output-file>]

-This will parse the given PDF file and outputs the extraction results to *output*, if *output* is given.
-Otherwise the result will be printed to stdout.
+This will parse the given PDF file and outputs the extraction results to `output-file`, if `output-file` is specified.
+Otherwise the result will be printed to `stdout`.

 Positional Arguments:

-    <pdf-path>           Defines the path to the PDF file to process.
+    <pdf-file>           The path to the PDF file to be processed.
-    <output-file>        Defines the path to the file where pdfact should write  the  text output.
-If not specified, the output will be
+    <output-file>        The path to the file to which the extraction output should be written.
-                         written to stdout.
+                         If not specified, the output will be written to stdout.

 Optional Arguments:

-    -h, --help             show this help message and exit --format <format>      Defines the format in which the text output should be written.
-Choose from: [txt, xml, json].
+    -h, --help           show this help message and exit --format <format>    The output format.
+Available options: [txt, xml, json].
+                         If the format is "txt", the output will contain the text matching the specified --unit and --role options in plain text format (in the format: one text element per line).
+If the format is "xml" or "json", the output will also contain layout information for each text element, e.g., the positions in the PDF file.
-    --unit <unit>          Defines the text unit to extract.
-Choose from:[characters, blocks, words, areas, paragraphs, lines].
+    --unit <unit>        The granularity in which the extracted text (and the layout information, if the chosen output format is dedicated to provide such information) should be broken down in the output.
+Available options: [characters, blocks, words, areas, paragraphs, lines].
+                         For example, when the script is called with the option "--unit words", the output will be broken down by words, that is: the text (and layout information) will be provided word-wise.
     --role [<role> [<role> ...]]
-                           Defines one or more semantic role(s) in order to filter the chosen  text  units  in  the  text output (and visualization if the --visualize option is given) by those roles.
-If not specified, all text units will be included, regardless  of their semantic roles.
-Choose from: [figure, appendix, keywords, heading, footer, acknowledgments, caption, toc, abstract, footnote,  body,  itemize-item,  title,  reference,  affiliation,  general-terms,  formula, header, categories, table, authors]
+                         The semantic role(s) of the text elements to be extracted.
+Available
+                         options: [figure, appendix, keywords, heading, footer, acknowledgments, caption, toc, abstract, footnote, body, itemize-item, title, reference, affiliation, general-terms, formula, header, categories, table, authors].
+                         For example, if the script is called with the option "--role headings", the output will only contain the text (and optionally, the layout information) of the text belonging to a heading.
+If not specified, all text will be extracted, regardless of the semantic roles.
-    --visualize <path>     Defines a path to a file where pdfact should write a visualization of the text  output (that is a PDF file where the chosen elements are surrounded by bounding boxes).
-If not specified, no visualization will be created.
+    --visualize <path>   The path to the file to which a visualization of the extracted text (that
+                         is: the original PDF file enriched which bounding boxes around the extracted text elements) should be written to.
+If not specified, no such visualization will be created.
-    --debug [<level>]      Defines the verbosity of debug messages.
+    --debug [<level>]    The verbosity of the log messages.
+Available options: [4 (= ERROR), 3 (= WARN), 2 (= INFO), 1 (= DEBUG), 0 (= OFF)].
                          The level defines the minimum level of severity required for a message to be logged.
-Choose from:
-                            4 ERROR
-                            3 WARN
-                            2 INFO
-                            1 DEBUG
-                            0 OFF

 #### Example